1925 Nicollet Avenue

 Community safety plan: progress report and ideas for next steps

-Safety coordinator report
+Safety coordinator update

 SSCO has amended the guidelines of its Building Safety Improvement program to include funding for surveillance camera systems.
 Through matching grants, this program supports the efforts of residential property owners and tenants to improve the safety and security of their buildings and surroundings.
 Please click here to read program guidelines and details.